lukegjpotter/CycloCrossLeagueManager/README.md

 ### Detailed explanation

-This is in essence an ETL Tool.
+This is, in essence, an ETL Tool.

 The Results processor will extract results from a RaceResults webpage, Google Sheet, or a CSV, to determine the results of the race.